-The CPAT consists of eight separate events.
+The Candidate Physical Ability Test (CPAT) consists of eight separate events.
 This test is a sequence of events that requires the candidate to progress along a predetermined path from event to event in a continuous manner.
-This is a pass/fail test based on a maximum total time of 10 minutes and 20 seconds.
+This is a pass/fail test based on a validated maximum total time of 10 minutes and 20 seconds.

-In these events, the candidate wears a 50-pound (22.68-kg) vest to simulate the weight of self-contained breathing apparatus (SCBA) and fire fighter protective clothing.
-An additional 25 pounds (11.34 kg), using two 12.5-pound (5.67-kg) weights that simulate a high-rise pack (hose bundle), is added for the stair climb event.
+In these events, the candidate wears a 50-pound (22.68 kg) vest to simulate the weight of self-contained breathing apparatus (SCBA) and fire fighter protective clothing.
+An additional 25 pounds (11.34 kg) using two 12.5 pound (5.67 kg) weights that simulate a high-rise pack (hose bundle), is added for the stair climb event.